-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.4-7 of 8

-- (2) Doing a complete safety walkthrough of your building at least once a year to inspect for safety, health, and fire hazards.
+- a.
+As a JSC facility manager, you are responsible for: - (1) Making sure self-inspections are done in your building as described in paragraphs 2.4.4, 2.4.5, 2.4.6, and 2.4.7 above.
+This includes making sure documentation of the inspections is available. - (2) Doing a complete safety walkthrough of your building at least once a year to inspect for safety, health, and fire hazards.
 You may fulfill this by accompanying Safety and Test Operations Division personnel on their annual inspections. - (3) Making sure action is taken on all inspections as described in paragraph 2.4.10 above. - b.
 As a JSC manager, you are responsible for: - (1) Making sure self-inspections are done in your work areas as described in paragraphs 2.4.4, 2.4.5, 2.4.6, and 2.4.7 above.
 This includes making sure documentation of the inspections is available. - (2) Making sure action is taken on all inspections as described in paragraph 2.4.10 above. - (3) Involving employees in safety and health inspections. - c.
 As a contractor safety representative, you are responsible for helping with contractor or NASA safety and health inspections as necessary. - d.
 The Safety and Test Operations Division and Occupational Health are responsible for: - (1) Having qualified safety, fire, and health inspectors. - (2) Making sure safety and health inspectors have enough documented training and experience in finding, evaluating, and correcting hazards. - (3) Noting health issues during safety inspections and reporting them to Occupational Health. - (4) Noting safety issues during health inspections and reporting them to the Safety and Test Operations Division. - (5) Notifying NASA Headquarters, Office of Safety and Mission Assurance and Office of the Chief Health and Medical Officer of OSHA inspections or investigations or NIOSH surveys of JSC or contractor operations. - (6) Making sure audits, reviews, and assessments by NASA Headquarters, Office of Safety and Mission Assurance, are supported as described in NPR 8705.6, "Safety and Mission Assurance Audits, Reviews, and Assessments." - (7) Making sure audits, reviews, and assessments by NASA Headquarters, Office of the Chief Health and Medical Officer, are supported as described in Chapter 7 of NPR 1800.1.

-2.4.15 Safety and health records and documentation for routine inspections
+2.4.15.
+Safety and health records and documentation for routine inspections

 - a.
 Center-level records The Safety and Test Operations Division and Occupational Health shall keep records of their inspections and external inspections, and track findings in the Hazard Abatement Tracking System. - b.
-Organizational-level documentation As a facility manager or manager, keep documentation of your inspections and make sure the inspections are recorded in the Building Inspection Tracking System or equivalent system for your organization.
-Inspection documentation shall include: - (1) Date and time of the inspection.
+Organizational-level documentation As a facility manager or manager, keep documentation of your inspections and make sure the inspections are recorded in the Building Inspection

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.4-8 of 8